FAQs

 In 2021, the USPSTF lowered the recommended screening age to 45 for patients at average risk for CRC.
 The USPSTF based the decision on a recent trend of increasing risk of CRC in adults younger than 50 and the potential for life-years gained and a decrease in CRC cases and deaths compared to beginning screening at age 50.1

-The American Cancer Society Colorectal Cancer Screening Guideline (2018) lowered the recommended age to start screening from age 50 to age 45 for patients at average risk for CRC.
+The ACS Colorectal Cancer Screening Guideline (2018) lowered the recommended age to start screening from age 50 to age 45 for patients at average risk for CRC.
 The ACS based their recommendations on CRC incidence and mortality rates, results from microsimulation modeling, and the reasonable expectation that screening will perform similarly in adults aged 45 to 49 years as in persons for whom screening is currently recommended.
 The ACS recommendation includes the Cologuard test as a CRC screening option along with other stool-based noninvasive tests and structural (visual) examination options, depending on patient preference and test availability.2

 - Davidson KW, Barry MJ, Mangione CM, et al. Screening for colorectal cancer: US Preventive Services Task Force recommendation statement.
 JAMA.
 2021;325(19):1965-1977.